rivaborn/Kindle-For-PC-Downloader/README.md

 1. Kindle for PC must be in List View and Sorterd by Recent, scroll to the bottom of the list
 2. Launch KindleDownloader
 3. Click File Menu and select KindleDownloader
-4. On the new screen, Click Target button - you now have 3 seconds to move your cursor to the Kindle App, over any title
+4. On the new screen, Click Target button - you now have 3 seconds to move your cursor to the Kindle for PC App, over any title
 5. KindleDownloader will click download about once every 4 seconds
 6. Press F9 to stop the program
 7. KindleDownloader will attempt to download 1000 books each run

 Troubleshooting
 1. Some books take longer than 4 seconds to download.
 These books will go into a cycle of starting and stopping the download.
 Press F9 and download these books manually
 2. Race conditions - Race conditions occur when Kindle for PC is updating its list by moving the downloaded book up while KindleDownloader is clicking.
-This leads to the book being opened or the list moving to the top.
+This sometimes leads to the book being opened or the list moving to the top.
 Press F9, go back to the bottom of the list and restart.
 Note, most Race conditions do nothing and the program continues as expected with no interventions.
 3. Kindle for PC tends to close after downloading about 1000 books.
-I presume this is caused by problems with accumulating Race condition erros.
+I presume this is caused by problems with accumulating Race condition errors.